Advanced Safety Features: Plot

 In the study room, the Save Greendale Committee is going over plans for the upcoming alumni dance.
-Next on the agenda is Chang's PowerPoint presentation followed by Frankie's lecture on guerrilla marketing, a sales technique which is now a problem at Greendale, evidenced by Pelton who announces his need to buy a Honda.
-Once the meeting ends, Elroy quickly leaves and Chang suggests it's because he hasn't found his role in the group yet.
+Next on the agenda is Chang's (Ken Jeong) PowerPoint presentation followed by Frankie's (Paget Brewster) lecture on guerrilla marketing, a sales technique which is now a problem at Greendale, evidenced by Dean Pelton (Jim Rash) who announces his need to buy a Honda.
+Once the meeting ends, Elroy (Keith David) quickly leaves and Chang suggests it's because he hasn't found his role in the group yet.
 This leads to everyone commenting on how much they miss Troy.
-Frankie asks why he was special and Jeff tells her he played the steel drums.
-Later in the hallway, Annie warns Britta that her boyfriend from season three's "Digital Exploration of Interior Design" (Travis Schuldt) is in the school's parking lot.
+Frankie asks why he was special and Jeff (Joel McHale) tells her he played the steel drums.
+Later in the hallway, Annie (Alison Brie) warns Britta (Gillian Jacobs) that her ex-boyfriend Subway (Travis Schuldt) is in the school's parking lot.

 Britta rushes off to see him and finds that he's still a corporate tool, except this time he's working for Honda.
 He cuts short a presentation he was giving and reintroduces himself to Britta as "Rick".
-Although he claims to be here for her she realizes his main purpose is to sell his company's brand.
+Although he claims to be there for her she realizes his main purpose is to sell his company's brand.
 Britta watches Rick convince Dean Pelton to upgrade a new Honda he bought for a more expensive vehicle.
 Despite her disgust, she ends up joining Rick in the backseat of his car.
-Over at Jeff's office, Annie and Abed tell Jeff about their plan to befriend Elroy.
-He accepted an invitation to join them in playing a '90s board game called "The Ears Have It".
+Over at Jeff's office, Annie and Abed (Danny Pudi) tell Jeff about their plan to befriend Elroy.
+He accepts an invitation to join them in playing a '90s board game called "The Ears Have It".
 Back in the parking lot, Rick and Britta's afterglow is interrupted by Dean Pelton.
-Rick asks Britta to hide while he deals with Pelton who just made multiple Honda purchases.
+Rick asks Britta to hide while he deals with Pelton, who has just made multiple Honda purchases.

 While Rick is distracted by the "level seven susceptible", Britta exits the car and storms off.
 Over in the study room, Jeff finds Annie, Abed, and Chang playing a spirited game and enjoying each other's company.
-Elroy leaves upon his arrival which Chang points out and has Abed speculating that he doesn't like Jeff.
-At "The Vatican", Britta is tending bar when a customer shows up.
-She convinces him to buy scotch only to learn he's in cahoots with Rick who enters the bar.
-Rick introduces his Honda boss and proposes that Britta becomes his marketing partner.
+Elroy leaves upon his arrival, which Chang points out with Abed speculating that he doesn't like Jeff.
+At "The Vatican", Britta is tending bar when a customer (Billy Zane) shows up.
+She convinces him to buy scotch, only to learn he's in cahoots with Rick, who then enters the bar.
+Rick introduces the customer as his Honda boss and proposes that Britta becomes his marketing partner.
 Although this will allow them to be a couple in public, Britta is reluctant to force people to buy unnecessary things.
-Rick's boss points out she already does this by bringing up the scotch Britta got him to buy.
+Rick's boss points out she already does this by bringing up the scotch she got him to buy.
 Britta accepts their offer and seals the deal by kissing Rick.